How much can I expect to get paid?

 Can I find work with The Nanny Company?

-All our nannies are required to be 17 years of age or older.
+All our nannies are required to be 18 years of age or older.
 They are required to hold a full drivers licence along with their own vehicle.
-Also you will need to provide two references (that we can contact) about your care of preschool children.
+Also you will need to provide two references (that we can contact) about your work experience with preschool children.

 What is the process?